chunky-dev/chunky/README.md

 Chunky uses the following 3rd party libraries:

-* **Markdown by John Gruber.**
-  Markdown is covered by the Modified BSD License.
-See the file `licenses/Markdown.txt` for the full license and copyright notice.
 * **Apache Commons Math library by the Apache Software Foundation.**
   The library is covered by the Apache License, version 2.0.
 See the file `licenses/Apache-2.0.txt` for the full license text.